ANANYA-ASTHANA/Quantum-Engineering-Portfolio/4_Research_Analyses/Neglectons_and_Braiding.md

 ### Computational Motivation
 Semisimple Ising anyon systems implement only Clifford operations under braiding, as their braid group representations have finite image and cannot approximate arbitrary rotations.
 As a result, universal quantum computation requires additional non-topological resources, typically magic-state distillation or projective measurements, which dominate hardware overhead in Ising–Majorana platforms [6], [7].

-Non-semisimple extensions modify the braid group action by introducing indecomposable excitations that promote the ordinary braid group \(B_n\) to affine braid representations, enabling continuously parameterized unitary gates.
+Non-semisimple extensions modify the braid group action by introducing indecomposable excitations that promote the ordinary braid group $B_n$ to affine braid representations, enabling continuously parameterized unitary gates.
 This restores universality under braiding alone, removing the need for magic-state distillation and aligning computational power with that of models such as Fibonacci anyons—while preserving ties to experimentally supported Ising platforms [2], [4].

 Thus, neglectons offer a middle ground between theoretical universality and practical feasibility: